Mission Statement and Philosophy

 The laboratory consists of a ThermoFinnigan Delta Plus XL mass spectrometer coupled with several sample introduction systems, including a GasBench II with a CombiPal autosampler, a Costech elemental analyzer and a TC/EA with a Conflo III interface.
 Additionally, the SIL operates a Picarro L2130-i Isotopic Liquid Water Analyzer with an autosampler for rapid measurements of deuterium and oxygen.

-Micromilling Device and other Facilities
+Micromilling Device and other Equipment

 We have a fully operational micromilling device, which facilitates accurate, fine-scale, sampling of carbonate material.
 The Merchantek micromill with a Leica GZ6 microscope is capable of 20 micrometer sampling steps.